Grade 30MnVS6 CNBM Forged Alloy Steel Round Bar

 In the process of steel making, manganese is a good agent for the removal of sulfur and sulfur, and manganese in steel is 0.50% to 0.30.
 In plain carbon steel to join more than 0.70% even manganese steel, than the average amount of steel of steel not only enough toughness and have higher strength and hardness, improve the quenching of steel, steel to improve the performance of thermal processing, such as 16Mn steel A3 than the yield point is up to 40% of.
 Wear resistance high manganese steel 11 - 14%, for the excavator bucket, ball mill liner.
 The increase of manganese content, reduce the corrosion resistance of steel, reduce the welding performance."

-- Q: What are the main characteristics of heat-resistant steel forgings?
+- Q: What are the different oil and gas grades of special steel?

-- Q: How does special steel contribute to the pharmaceutical industry?
+- Q: How does special steel contribute to the automotive aftermarket industry?

-- Q: What is the role of carbon in special steel?
+- Q: What are the different magnetic grades of special steel?

 - Q: How is special steel tested for quality and performance?